 HIPAA is the Health Insurance Portability and Accountability Act.

-When it comes to the digital world, there are many organizations that might interact with or handle patient PHI.
+In the digital world, many organizations might interact with or handle patient PHI.
 Because of this, HIPAA was expanded further to cover administrative operations and requires the HHS (Department of Health & Human Services), and related organizations to follow them.

 Whether you are working in a hospital, in the insurance industry, or in the IT field, you most likely have a backup solution in place.
 Before, after, and even during a backup, there are two rules you must be aware of: